semaphore-protocol/semaphore/docs/versioned_docs/version-V2/quick-setup.md

 import "@appliedzkp/semaphore-contracts/base/SemaphoreCore.sol";

 /// @title Greeters contract.
-/// @dev The following code is just a example to show how Semaphore con be used. contract Greeters is SemaphoreCore {
+/// @dev The following code is one example of how to use Semaphore. contract Greeters is SemaphoreCore {
   // A new greeting is published every time a user's proof is validated. event NewGreeting(bytes32 greeting);